-At the DeKalb County Board of Health, we envision safe, healthy communities
+At the DeKalb County Board of Health, we envision safe, healthy communities in which all individuals have access to quality, affordable health services.

 We offer many clinical, case management and outreach health services for children, adults and seniors.

 Clinical services and programs